 1. What do you think about combining activism and your faith?
 What issues matter to you?
 What would you like to get involved with?

-2. Whom are some famous protestors and activist that made big changes to their communities and even countries?
+2. Name some famous protestors and activists that made big changes to their communities and even countries.
 How were they perceived by their community?
 (You may need to research this online or in your school or local library.)

 3. Which saints or Catholic leaders have spoken out and worked for social justice issues?
 How were they viewed by their Catholic community?
 (Again, you may need to do outside research.)

 4. What is a stereotype?
 What are some of the stereotypes about activists and protesters?
 Why do you think these stereotypes exist?

 5. When there is a conflict in the news on the local, state or national level, how do you develop an opinion?
 Which news sources, books and websites do you trust?

 a.
 How do you know what facts to trust and which ones to question?
 Whom do you go to discuss current events with?
 Do you only discuss current events with people you agree with or do you try to learn from people you disagree with?
 Why is it important to consider both sides of an issue?

 b.
 How can we learn by listening to people on both sides of an issue?
 Why is this especially important as Australia is considering divesting from fossil fuels?